 When am I required to attend classes?

 The Executive MBA is a 23-month programme.
 In your first year of study, you will attend lectures at our campus in South Kensington, London for two days every month, a residency in China and a three-day study trip to a European city.
 In the second year, you will complete electives, a residency in the United States and a final project.
-Please refer to the 2018-19 Executive MBA timetable for more detailed information on first-year term dates in 2020.
+Please refer to the Programme page for more information on class timetables.

 How much time will I need to devote to studying?